-AVI's proprietary NEUGENE antisense drug candidates have demonstrated efficacy in preclinical studies against SARS coronavirus, West Nile virus (WNV), hepatitis C virus (HCV), dengue virus, Ebola virus, and Marburg virus.
+AVI's proprietary NEUGENE antisense drug candidates have demonstrated efficacy in preclinical studies against SARS coronavirus, West Nile virus (WNV), hepatitis C virus (HCV), dengue virus, Ebola virus and Marburg virus.
 AVI has filed IND applications with the U.S. Food and Drug Administration and has ongoing clinical trials in WNV and HCV.

 Showing how versatile NEUGENE drugs can be across viral subtypes, AVI demonstrated in its collaboration with the Centers for Disease Control and Prevention that NEUGENE agents are efficacious against all four immunologically distinct subtypes of the dengue virus.
 This outcome was achieved by targeting a highly conserved region of the dengue viral genetic code.
-In collaborative work with the USAMRIID targeting the Ebola virus, NEUGENE drugs protected three animal species from lethal challenges with this virus (see PloS Pathog 2(1): e1).
+In collaborative work with the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) targeting the Ebola virus, NEUGENE drugs protected three animal species from lethal challenges with this virus (see PloS Pathog 2(1): e1).
 Additional clinical development efforts targeting dengue virus and Ebola virus are planned for 2006.

-The speed with which effective NEUGENE drugs can be designed and manufactured exceeds any other modern drug development timeframe.
+The speed with which effective NEUGENE drugs can be designed and manufactured exceeds any other modern drug development time frame.
 For example, NEUGENE compounds targeting SARS, WNV and Ebola were developed within days to weeks of obtaining the appropriate genetic sequences for the viruses.